Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 - Better error boundaries: Async operations can be caught and handled properly

-Common Migration Mistakes #
+Common Migration Mistakes I Watch For #

-| Mistake | Why It Breaks | Fix |
+| Mistake | Why It Breaks | My Fix Pattern |

 |---|---|---|